Google Store Black Friday 2019: $599 Pixel 4, $299 Pixel 3a - 9to5Google

-The Google Store today is providing a “sneak peek” at its upcoming Black Friday 2019 deals.
+All the Google Store Black Friday 2019 deals are now live.
 Kicking off Thursday, November 28th, highlights include $200 off the Pixel 4 and a bundle that packs Stadia Premiere Edition with Nest Wifi.

 Update 11/24: As revealed earlier this month, the unlocked (and Google Fi) Pixel 4 and Pixel 4 XL is discounted $200.
 Until Cyber Monday on December 2nd, the 64 GB Pixel 4 is $599 and the 128 GB model is $699, while the Pixel 4 XL starts at $699 and goes to $799.
 All storage and color configurations — except the Oh So Orange Pixel 4 XL — are currently available.